 Parenting “Advice” of the 1930s

 “Never hug and kiss them or let them sit on your lap.
 Shake hands with them in the morning.
-Give them a pat on the head if they have made an extraordinarily good job of a difficult task.
+Pat them on the head if they have done an extraordinarily good job of a difficult task.
 If you must, kiss them once on the forehead when they say good night.”

-Although Watson later regretted his writings and admitted that he did not know enough to be giving proper advice.
-His and other so-called experts in child psychology instilled beliefs that negatively affected children through decades.
+However, Watson later regretted his writings and admitted that he did not know enough to give proper advice.
+He and other so-called experts in child psychology instilled beliefs that negatively affected children through decades.
 Even the United States government warned against “excessive” affection towards children.
 They only recommended kissing children on their foreheads and keeping hugs or other affectionate actions to a bare minimum.

 An About-Face in the 1940s